-- Add them to stir fry or pasta dishes
+- Add to stir fry or pasta dishes

-- or freeze them for later to enjoy any time of year
+- or freeze for later to enjoy any time of year

 I often add blanched green beans to my weekly meal plans, they go great with so many different types of meals, cuisines, and proteins.